-The registration process includes a verification of documents, including birth records, proof of residency in Anne Arundel County, immunization records, proof of tuberculosis testing, and an evaluation of prior school transcripts.
-At the time of registration, students are screened for English language proficiency in order to determine eligibility for the English Language Acquisition program.
+The registration process includes verification of documents such as birth records, proof of residency in Anne Arundel County, immunization records, proof of tuberculosis testing, and an evaluation of prior school transcripts.
+At the time of registration, students are screened for English language proficiency in order to determine eligibility for ELD services.

-Call 410-263-6420 for an appointment.
-The IWC is located at 1411 Cedar Park Road, Annapolis, MD 21401
+The IWC is located at 1411 Cedar Park Road, Annapolis, MD 21401.
+Please call 410-263-6420 for an appointment.